Skip to main content

 A metadata table can be reused for multiple operations, but a separate metadata table must be prepared for each different identity resolution operation you want to perform.
 For example, if you’re going to perform identity resolution on both MAIDs and hashed emails, you’ll need a different metadata table for each operation.

-See the sections below for instructions on creating the metadata table for each identity resolution type.
+See the sections below for instructions on creating the metadata table.

 Create the Metadata Table for PII Resolution